Hotel Front Desk Agent

 What's the point of a "do not disturb" sign if hotel maids are going to come pounding on our doors anyway?

-Asked by leah about 12 years ago
+Asked by leah over 12 years ago

 I am very sorry that the maids knocked on your door, and probably they are more sorry they did, too, because they have to greet you and explain why they were doing a poor job of looking for the sign!
 Typically the only reason the maids would knock is if they haven't been trained properly or they misunderstood the room number and thought the room with the "DND" left on the door was actually already vacant.
 I have become very close to our housekeepers and I can't say that many times they've accidentally knocked were their fault.
 Minimum wage, overloaded with rooms to clean, sometimes imperfect management, no health benefits and often a language barrier will lead them to sometimes overlook things.
 I would definitely bring earplugs for trips where you plan to spend mornings sleeping in.
 A lifesaver!
 If you don't have any, just ask me and if we don't have any (though we do carry them) I would literally step out on my lunch break and get you some, on the house.